 We are silent partners with many specialty nurses in the following medical practices.

 - Ambulatory Care Nurse

-Accordingly, ebix, Inc. is a trusted advisor to our clients in terms of protecting their financial future.
-As a leading medical billing company, we know how to position our client’s practice for sustainable and immediate success within their industry.
-Whether you are looking to enhance operational performance or increase revenue, we have got your back.
+Accordingly, ebix, Inc. is a trusted advisor to our clients in protecting their financial future.
+As a leading medical billing company, we know how to position our client’s practices for sustainable and immediate success within their industry.
 You may be pleased to know that we also have our proprietary billing software that effortlessly adapts to industry changes.
+Whether you want to enhance operational performance or increase revenue, we have your back.